-With a sealed battery like an AGM, a battery box isn’t technically required.
-If charged and discharged properly, sealed batteries should not leak acid or vent corrosive gasses - two reason why battery boxes are a must with older wet cell batteries.
-But we still thought it was a good idea to have a battery box for our AGM batteries because it would:
+With a sealed battery like AGM or LiFePO4, a battery box isn’t required.
+If charged and discharged properly, sealed batteries should not leak or vent corrosive gasses – two reason why battery boxes are a must with older wet cell lead acid batteries.
+But we still thought it was a good idea to have a battery box for our batteries because it would:

 - Create an enclosure to keep the batteries separated from everything else in our rear storage area

 - Protect the battery terminals from shorting or coming into contact with anything they shouldn’t

 - Prevent dust, dirt, grime, and dog hair from getting near the batteries

 - Provide some insurance in case something did go catastrophically wrong with the batteries or charging system

 Some may argue that a battery box is unnecessary for AGM batteries, but we just felt safer having one.
 And because our batteries are a weird size, we couldn’t find any commercially available battery boxes that would fit them.
 So, we built our own.
 This post describes how.

 Honestly – probably not (that is, unless you’re running old school flooded lead acid batteries).

 Most batteries you’ll actually buy these days are either maintenance-free AGM batteries or Lithium Iron Phospate (LiFePO4 or LFP) batteries, neither of which require being contained.
 We recommend covering the terminals in some way, but a dedicated battery box is extreme overkill.